Second Crusade: Papal bull and French plans

 The news of the fall of Edessa was brought back to Europe first by pilgrims early in 1145, and then by embassies from Antioch, Jerusalem and Armenia.
-Bishop Hugh of Jabala reported the news to Pope Eugene III, who issued the bull Quantum praedecessores on 1 December, calling for a second crusade.
-Hugh also told the Pope of an eastern Christian king, who, it was hoped, would bring relief to the crusader states: this is the first documented mention of Prester John.
-Eugene did not control Rome and lived instead at Viterbo, but nevertheless the Second Crusade was meant to be more organised and centrally controlled than the First: the armies would be led by the strongest kings of Europe and a route would be planned.
+Bishop Hugh of Jabala reported the news to Pope Eugene III, who issued the bull Quantum praedecessores on 1 December, calling for a crusade to rescue the remaining states.
+Hugh also told Eugene of an eastern Christian king who, it was hoped, would bring relief to the Crusader states: this is the first documented mention of Prester John.
+Eugene did not control Rome and lived instead at Viterbo, but nevertheless the Second Crusade was meant to be more organised and centrally controlled than the First Crusade: the armies would be led by the strongest kings of Europe, and a route would be planned.

-Upon hearing of the Fall of Edessa, Louis VII of France was already preparing a crusade of his own, independent of Pope Eugene III’s bull, and it appears that Louis may have at first ignored his papal bull completely.
+Upon hearing of the fall of Edessa, Louis VII of France was already preparing a crusade of his own, independent of Eugene's bull.
 It is possible that the embassies from the east had visited Louis as well.
-Louis was obsessed with a sin he committed in a military campaign he undertook earlier in Champagne and was planning a pilgrimage to the Holy Land to make up for it.
-However, in consultation with the preacher Bernard of Clairvaux, Louis eventually sought Eugene’s blessing, and Louis' crusade enjoyed full papal support.

-On 1 December Pope Eugene III issued a bull requesting that Louis and all faithful French Christians mount a crusade to rescue the remaining States.
-Louis and his wife Eleanor of Aquitaine were at Bourges when the message arrived, and Louis responded enthusiastically on Christmas Day that he would lead a crusade.
+Louis was obsessed with a sin he had committed in a military campaign he undertook earlier in Champagne and was planning a pilgrimage to the Holy Land to make up for it.
+Louis and his wife Eleanor of Aquitaine were at Bourges when the message of the bull arrived, and Louis responded enthusiastically on Christmas Day that he would lead a crusade.
 Noting a lack of enthusiasm among the French nobility, Louis postponed further action till Easter 1146.
-Final planning took place at Saint-Denis over Easter that year, at which Pope Eugene attended.
+However, in consultation with Abbot Bernard of Clairvaux, Louis eventually sought Eugene's blessing, and Louis' crusade enjoyed full papal support.
+Final planning took place at Saint-Denis over Easter that year, which Eugene attended.
 Louis delegated administration of his kingdom to Eugene, who appointed Abbot Suger and Ralph I of Vermandois as co-regents.